mercedes-benz/DnA/docs/Install.md

 ```
 #### **values.yaml**

-Before proceeding with the installation, update the image names of the respective services in the    values.yaml
+update the image names of the respective services in the values.yaml
-Refer the below file :
 ```
 <<Clonned Folder Path>>deployment\kubernetes\helm\values.yaml
 ```